-If a person has borrowed or lent securities, he will normally be treated as interested in any securities which he has lent but (except in the circumstances set out in Note 17 on Rule 9.1) will not normally be treated as interested in any securities which he has borrowed.
-If a person has on-lent securities which he has borrowed, he will not normally be treated as interested in those securities.
+If a person has borrowed or lent securities, the person will normally be treated as interested in any securities which it has lent but (except in the circumstances set out in Note 17 on Rule 9.1) will not normally be treated as interested in any securities which it has borrowed.
+If a person has on-lent securities which it has borrowed, it will not normally be treated as interested in those securities.